breck7/scroll/README.md

 Version 5.0.0 released on 02-28-2021
- changed name of everything from dumbdown to Scroll per user feedback Version 4.2.0 released on 02-22-2021 fixed paragraph parsing and rendering
+ changed name of everything from dumbdown to Scroll per user feedback BREAKING file extension of articles needs to be "scroll" and not "dd" now.
+Version 4.2.0 released on 02-22-2021
+ fixed paragraph parsing and rendering
 Version 4.1.0 released on 02-22-2021